fereshtehaghaei/Pandas-Challenge/README.md

 ## Purchasing Analysis (Total)

-- Run basic calculations to obtain number of unique items, average price, etc.
+- Ran basic calculations to obtain number of unique items, average price, etc.

-- Create a summary data frame to hold the results
+- Created a summary data frame to hold the results

-- Optional: give the displayed data cleaner formatting
+- Gave the displayed data cleaner formatting

-- Display the summary data frame
+- Displayed the summary data frame